George Bush Intercontinental Airport: Ground transportation

-From Downtown Houston one can travel to George Bush Intercontinental by taking Interstate 69/U.S. Route 59 (Eastex Freeway) to Beltway 8 or to Will Clayton Parkway, and access the airport from either road.
-From Downtown one could also take Interstate 45 (North Freeway), connect to Beltway 8, and enter the airport from the Beltway.
+From Downtown Houston one can travel to George Bush Intercontinental by taking I-69/US 59 (Eastex Freeway) to Beltway 8 or to Will Clayton Parkway, and access the airport from either road.
+From Downtown one could also take I-45 (North Freeway), connect to Beltway 8, and enter the airport from the Beltway.
 The Hardy Toll Road has an exit from the north or south to the airport.

 The Metropolitan Transit Authority of Harris County, Texas, or METRO, offers bus services available at the south side of Terminal C. The 102 Bush IAH Express serves the airport.
 Previously, METRO also operated an express bus service known as Airport Direct, launched in the summer of 2008, which traveled from Downtown Houston to Terminal C via the HOV lane of the Eastex Freeway (I-69)/(US 59).
 In 2010, in an effort to increase ridership and maximize revenue, METRO reduced the fare of Airport Direct and closed a dedicated passenger plaza for the service in Downtown Houston; instead, the bus stopped at several downtown hotels.
 The fare each way was reduced from $15 to $4.50.
 The fare change increased ridership levels but reduced cash flow.
 METRO consistently provided the service at an operational loss.
 However, in the summer of 2011, METRO announced it was discontinuing the Airport Direct service, while the Route 102 local service (which serves the greater Greenspoint business and residential district before traveling on I-45 to access downtown) continued to operate.

+As of 2025, Route 102 continues operating between Downtown Houston and the airport, via Greater Greenspoint, with up to 15 minute headway during weekdays.
+In April of 2025, Houston Metro also re-introduced nonstop bus service between Downtown Houston and the airport, operating as Route 500 IAH Downtown Direct.
+Route 500 operates non-stop between the George R. Brown Convention Center and Terminal C at the airport.
+The route travels via US-59 with a 30 minute headway.
+Fares for Route 102 is priced at the local bus fare for $1.25 and Route 500 is $4.50.

-As of 2016 the Taiwanese airline EVA Air operates a shuttle bus service from Bush IAH to Richardson in the Dallas-Fort Worth area so DFW based customers may fly on its services to and from Houston.
+As of 2016 the Taiwanese airline EVA Air operates a shuttle bus service from Bush IAH to Richardson in the Dallas–Fort Worth area so DFW based customers may fly on its services to and from Houston.
 Previously China Airlines, also a Taiwanese carrier, provided a shuttle bus service to Sugar Land and the Southwest Houston Chinatown.
 It ended in 2008 when China Airlines ended its Houston passenger service.

 Carriers provide scheduled bus and shuttle services to locations from IAH to NRG Park/NRG Astrodome, Downtown Houston, Uptown, Greenway Plaza, the Texas Medical Center, hotels in the Westchase and Energy Corridor business districts, the city of College Station and William P. Hobby Airport.
 Super Shuttle uses shared vans to provide services from George Bush Intercontinental Airport to the surrounding communities.